airKing05/youtube-clone/README.md

 - Allows users to search for channels and videos.
 - Displays search results with relevant information.

+### Authentication

+- Utilizes Firebase Authentication.
+- Users are prompted to authenticate through Google login.
+- User information is stored in session storage.

+### Subscription Feature

+- Provides a list of channels subscribed by the logged-in user.

 ### Responsive Design

 - The application is fully responsive, ensuring a seamless experience across various devices.